Age: 8 Years Sex: Female Weight: 8 lbs.

 her K&H indoor heated kitty pad

-GREEEEEEEEEEENIES (snack), weruva- paw lickin' chicken
+GREEEEEEEEEEENIES (snack), weruva- beef + pumpkin

-back flips, high-jumps, biscuit making
+back flips, high-jumps, biscuit making, walking backwards

 I went out one Sat. morning to buy ingredients to make a pie for my friend's birthday.
 I had an armful of groceries, but I couldn't resist stopping to see the cats that Kensington Kitties had in a van.
 I had no idea that a person could foster a cat and being that this would be my first pet ever, I thought that would be a great introduction even if I didn't end up keeping the cat I fostered.
 The second I put my hand in her cage she just nuzzled right up to my hand and my heart melted.
 Without a second of hesitation I said that I would love to take her in.
 So I came home with butter, flour, sugar, and a cat!!
 I couldn't resist calling her "Pie" (especially because I work part-time as a baker).